paired balanced panel in UKHLS/BHPS

 - I am however, wondering whether it is better to use a longitudinal weight for each row - considering the dataset as a paired balanced panel.

 - I have started considering constructing special weights for this - for comparing pairs of waves in the BHPS and UKHLS.
 Any suggestions on this are very welcome.
 Hoping to make my code available to others who might be interested

 With best regards and thanks,

-#1 Updated by Glenna Nightingale about 3 years ago
+#1 Updated by Glenna Nightingale over 3 years ago

 I have used the cross sectional weight at wave t-1 as the weight for each individual row.
 I have used the weights for the original sample until wave 8 then used those for inclusion of the boost of Scotland and Wales from wave 9 until wave 10, then used that for including Northern Ireland

 #2 Updated by Victoria Nolan over 3 years ago

 - Status changed from New to In Progress

 - Assignee changed from Olena Kaminska to Glenna Nightingale

 - % Done changed from 0 to 10